pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-Grants manage access to this this Authorization Rule.
+Does this Authorization Rule have permissions to Manage to the Event Hub?
 When this property is `true` - both `listen` and `send` must be too.
 Defaults to `false`.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubNamespaceAuthorizationRule.ts#L127">property name</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubAuthorizationRule.ts#L141">property name</a>
 </h3>

 ```typescript